 Will you visit my school/city/country?

 I would love to!
 Unfortunately there are only so many visits I can do in a year.
 This is partly because I am busy writing – it’s a lot of work to write a series of books.
-But also because I have a chronic illness (you can read more about that in my interview here) which means I find doing a lot of events very difficult.
+But also because I have a chronic illness/disability which means I find doing a lot of events very difficult.
 However, if you keep an eye on my News And Events page, you might find I am appearing somewhere near you soon.
 If you are a librarian/teacher/bookseller and would like to book me for an event, please get in touch and I will send you my info sheet.

 Find me on: